The parsley war continues.

-The parsley war continues.
 My wife and I disagree.
 The question is not whether to use it.
 We’re both parsley positive.
 The issue is when, during cooking or added afterward as a garnish.
 I’m during, she’s after.

 I had just pulled a sheet of roasted tomatoes out of the oven.
 Topped with seasoned breadcrumbs, they perfumed the house, then ravished the palate.
 Continue reading “Give Us This Day Our Daily Breadcrumbs”

 If you’ve made it to Pesaro, you are in the land of good eating.
 In the old town you will eat well at Zongo, Pasqualon, La Guercia, and Il Moletto.
 Venture out of town, to Il Sentiero, for example, or to Gennaro, and you will experience both extraordinary natural beauty and culinary excellence.
 Continue reading “Dalla Maria, Best Overall”

 Above, a local delight called cassone.
 The flat bread they make in the Marche and Emilia-Romagna, called piada, is folded over mixed greens or tomato and mozzarella or onion and sausage or mixed grilled vegetables, then grilled and cut.
 You can make a meal out of cassone.
 Often, however, they are served as a little appetizer with apperitvo.
 Shown above, an exceptionally good cassone from Il Sentiero, an agriturismo in the Marche region.
 Continue reading “Il Sentiero”